Working with Recruiters: The Different Types and What They Do

-If you are working with recruiters, you may find it helpful to understand the relationship between the recruiter and the hiring company and the relationship between a recruiter and a potential employee.
+If you are working with recruiters, you will find it helpful to understand the relationship between the recruiter and the hiring company and the relationship between a recruiter and a potential employee.

 Recruiter or Placement Agency